 Can a bookstore also be an institution?
 If so, Un Regard Moderne is the cathedral of international counterculture.
 Blossoming decades ago in rue Git-le-Coeur (literally “The Street Where your Heart Lay Down”), where Allen Ginsberg and William Burroughs used to have their parisian stronghold, this bibliophilia treasure box is filled up to the ceiling with the most subversive, intriguing, and unusual art books, essays and comics that have inspired generations of bookworms and eye hedonists.

-The store itself, a two-room shop that cant hold more than five people at the same time, gives the eerie feeling of being lost in Escher dedalic structures arranged in a way that are almost anarchic.
-Oustider art, surrealism, fetishism, japan import, graphic design, science fiction, fanzines, censored books ….
+The store itself, a two-room shop that can’t hold more than five people at the same time, gives the eerie feeling of being lost in Escher Daedalic structures arranged in a way that are almost anarchic.
+Oustider art, surrealism, fetishism, Japan import, graphic design, science fiction, fanzines, censored books ….
 No matter what your main interest is, you’ll always find a billion other things that will blow your mind and maybe change your life.